wn9237/rest_spec/markdowns/api/event_post_extensions.md

-# Create
+# Create Extension

-Create a new Create Extension.
+Use this API to create a new Extension.
 #### HTTP request
 ```http
 to be completed....